 The Release Of Zorro

-For the last 12 months, the Irish Seal Sanctuary has been following an adult bull seal all along the east coast of the country from Co.
+For the last 12 months, Our Organization has been following an adult bull seal all along the east coast of the country from Co.
 Louth to Co.
 Wexford.
 This is a relatively tame seal that has come up on public beaches without fear of humans.
-About 4 months ago, Kevin McCormack of the Sanctuary managed to mark the seal with pink marker along its flank in a "Z" design.
+About 4 months ago, Kevin McCormack of Our Organization managed to mark the seal with pink marker along its flank in a "Z" design.
 Hence, the locals along the east coast who have spotted him have christened him, "The Pink Zorro".

 During the month of March, it was noted that Zorro was in poor condition and underweight.
-He was taken in to the Sanctuary from Wicklow harbour, where he was coralled by Mario and Lisa Melissa, suffering from very bad diarrohea and very underweight.
+He was taken in to Our Organization from Wicklow harbour, where he was coralled by Mario and Lisa Melissa, suffering from very bad diarrohea and very underweight.
 He weighed 148Kgs. at the time.
-To transfer him to the Sanctuary a special box had to be built (courtesy of Iarnrod Eireann).
-This was the first time that an adult seal had to be taken into the Sanctuary.
+To transfer him to Our Organization a special box had to be built (courtesy of Iarnrod Eireann).
+This was the first time that an adult seal had to be taken into Our Organization.

 After a course of antibiotics and plenty of feeding up. it was decided to release Zorro.
 However, there was a dilemma.
 Where should he be released?
 As he was so tame, it was decided that a public release on a public beach was not an option as there was the worry of him biting a child or adult who might try to pet or feed him.
 A release on the west coast of the country was also ruled out due to the fact that he might quickly be shot by an irate fisherman.